bargle/BuildCaddy/README.md

 # BuildCaddy
-C#-Based Build System - Used Primarily for building Unity projects, but certainly not limited to it.
+C#-Based Build System - Used primarily for building Unity projects, but certainly not limited to it.